Customize keyboard shortcuts

-You can use these files to share your custom keymaps with team members or between your IDE instances.
+You can share your custom keymaps with team members or between your IDE instances.
 Copy the corresponding keymap file and put it in the keymaps directory on another JetBrains Rider installation.
 Then select the copied keymap on the Keymap settings page.

 Conflicts with global OS shortcuts